craigmckeachie/a_demos/notes.md

 2. Clear out default styles and just have page say 'Ready', stage, then commit these changes.
 3. Push repo

+4. Create start branch

-4. Create Script (only if necessary, can skip this step if you use previously generated script)
+5. Create Script (only if necessary, can skip this step if you use previously generated script)

 ```shell
 node create-script.js
 ```

 4. Update a14 to a16 in `generated-script.sh`

+5. Add npm installs before checkout -b line

+to ngrx/counter
+npm i @ngrx/store @ngrx/store-devtools

+to all http-
+npm i json-server

+to all cdk
+npm i @angular/cdk

+to cdk-virtual-scroll
+npm i faker

 5. Run `generated-script.sh`